jianminchen/100-hard-level-algorithms-2018-summer-campaign/vertically traverse tree/readme.md

 Feb.
 18, 2020<br>
 The interviewee was the manager of FANG (Facebook, Apple, Amazon, Linkedin, Microsoft, Google).
 He wrote the optimal solution, and also only leftmost horizontal position is found.
 Good design.
 I like the idea to increase the size of list based on horizontal index value.<br>
-[Feb.18, 2020 10:00 PM mock interviwe as an interviewer](http://juliachencoding.blogspot.com/2020/02/case-study-vertically-traverse-binary.html) optimal time complexity<br>
+[Feb.18, 2020 10:00 PM mock interview as an interviewer](http://juliachencoding.blogspot.com/2020/02/case-study-vertically-traverse-binary.html) optimal time complexity<br>